Best Queen Size Memory Foam Mattress (2022)

 Under the Bio-Pur® layer is the Affinity layer with HIVE® technology.
 HIVE® technology divides the bed into five zones for your head, shoulders, back, hips, and feet.
 HIVE® is firmer under your head, back, and feet for more support, and softer under your shoulders and hips for extra pressure relief and cushioning.

 The base layer is Bio-Core®, a material that promotes durability and longevity.
-It resists sagging so well that Amerisleep will replace any mattress that sags as little as 0.75 inches.
+It resists sagging so well that Amerisleep will replace any mattress that sags as little as an inch.

 - Breathable, bouncy Bio-Pur® foam

 The designers of the Zoma Mattress drew upon more than two decades of experience to craft a mattress that could boost restorative sleep.
 The result is a gel memory foam mattress with unique foams and features that promote an undisturbed night of sleep.